s4ke/Master-Thesis/src/md/069-conclusion.md

 for all benchmarks with GpH and Eden, respectively.
 As for the `Par` Monad, the mean of mean overheads was in favour of PArrows in all benchmarks (Chapter \ref{sec:benchmarks}).
-The PArrows DSL is therefore a very low penalty interface when compared to the native backends.
+The PArrows DSL is a very low penalty interface when compared to the native backends.

 #### Generality -- Switching Implementations at will

-Because of the way we designed our central `ArrowParallel` type class in Chapter \ref{sec:parallel-arrows-type-class}, we can truly switch between backend implementations at will and therefore programs are portable between parallel Haskell implementations.
+Because of the way we designed our central `ArrowParallel` type class in Chapter \ref{sec:parallel-arrows-type-class}, we can truly switch between backend implementations at will.
+Therefore programs are portable between parallel Haskell implementations.
 The only thing that has to be done when switching between implementations, is changing the import statement.